tadaspetra/ChatGPT-Flutter-Messenger/BLOG.md

 }
 ```

-This should be a fully functioning Agora Chat application.
-The last step is to integrate ChatGPT to allow for AI generated responses.
+We now have a fully functioning Agora Chat application.
+The last step is to integrate ChatGPT to enable AI generated responses.

 # ChatGPT
-To use ChatGPT we need to connect to the API first.
-We will also declare a `isWaitingResponse` variable that will be used to disable the send button while we wait for a response from the API.
+To use ChatGPT we first need to connect to the API.
+We also need to declare a `isWaitingResponse` variable that is used to disable the send button while we wait for a response from the API.

-Then once it is declared we can set up different functions to send either a happy or an angry response to the other users last message
+Once the variable is declared we can set up functions to send either a happy or an angry response to the other user's last message

 ```dart
 final openAI = OpenAI.instance.build(